-I was born in the UK, Andrew was born in Australia, we both now live in New Zealand and also have New Zealand citizenship and are planning on buying a boat in Europe to sail back to New Zealand.
+I was born in the UK and now live in New Zealand and I also have New Zealand citizenship and am planning on buying a boat in Europe to sail back to New Zealand.

-With all these nationalities we have got options on which country we register our boat in.
-Like all things there are benefits and weaknesses depending on which option we go for.
+Different nationalities have got options on which country you can register the boat in.
+Like all things there are benefits and weaknesses depending on which option you go for.
 Here is what my research has turned up:

 New Zealand Registration